jwcook23/mssql_dataframe/README.md

 1. Insert new records in the dataframe that are not in the SQL table.
 2. Update records in the SQL table that are also in the dataframe.
-3. Delete records in the SQL table not in the dataframe (if delete_unmatched=True).
+3. Delete records in the SQL table not in the dataframe (if upsert=False).

 ```python
 # read what is currenly in the table